roadrunner-server/docs/http/http.md

 ## FastCGI

-There is FastCGI frontend support inside the HTTP module, you can enable it (disabled by default):
+FastCGI frontend support is available inside the HTTP module; you can enable it (disabled by default):

 {% code title=".rr.yaml" %}